kvaps/bridget/README.md

 vim bridget.yaml
 ```

-By default bridget uses `cbr0` bridge that nowhere connected, so you need to set IFACE and VLAN parameters.
+By default bridget uses `cbr0` bridge that nowhere connected, so you need to set IFACE and VLAN parameters, or configure your host system for connect physical interface this bridge byself.
-Or make sure that your bridge is already configured for use some physical interface.
-Please make sure that you have no any IP-address on bridge, because will be configured automatcally.
+Please make sure that you have no any IP-address on the bridge, because it will be configured automatcally.

 * Run daemonset:
 ```